AlexCarolan/Help-Queue/README.md

 The application allows users to report technical issues they are experiencing and enables admins to update support tickets with solutions.

+Users are simplified to just a User-ID as maintaining a secure validation system with passwords was not in the scope of the project

 ## JIRA Board

 The project managment board can be found at: